 - Accommodation: a 3-star hotel in Tolmin (Dvorec or similar)

 A highlight of today’s walk is the ascent via the Kolovrat pass.
 On the ridge, you can enjoy the breathtaking views of the Alpine summits in the distance on the one side, and the peaceful landscape which stretches as far as the Po Plain and the Adriatic on the other side.
-In the Italian section, the route again follows the memorial Walk of Peace (Sentiero della Pace) trail.
-During WW1, the Kolovrat Mountain was the scene of bitter battles between Italian and Austro-Hungarian troops, and there are impressive testimonies to this on the former frontline at the Passo Solarie, including an open-air museum and some preserved bunkers.
+The route again follows the memorial Walk of Peace (Sentiero della Pace) trail in the Italian section.
+During WW1, the Kolovrat Mountain was the scene of bitter battles between Italian and Austro-Hungarian troops.
+There are impressive testimonies to this on the former frontline at the Passo Solarie, including an open-air museum and some preserved bunkers.

 - Accommodation: a family-run guesthouse in Tribil Superiore (Casa Cebajova or similar)